-For computer systems containing PII and PHI, security controls that are compliant with HIPAA, NIST, and FISMA are utilized and a proper Federal Information Processing Standard (FIPS) Publication 199 assessment will be performed prior to commissioning of these systems.
+For computer systems containing PII and PHI, security controls that are consistent with HIPAA, NIST, and FISMA are utilized.

-For computer systems that contain PII but not PHI, appropriate roles-based access and security controls are used, and a third-party security assessment will be performed and documented.
+For computer systems that contain PII but not PHI, appropriate roles-based access and security controls are used.

 For computer systems that contain neither PII nor PHI, roles-based controls are used and conform to the information security and compliance standards of affiliated institutions.